GitGyun/chameleon/README.md

 {datasetN}: {pathN}
 ```

-- Meta-trained checkpoint of Chameleon will be released soon.
+- We provide a meta-trained checkpoint of Chameleon in [this link](https://www.dropbox.com/scl/fi/2ta5kez62nw4lgb8bhvf0/step-400000.pth?rlkey=xilbtrawhua95bb5abywthrrz&st=a6m13x94&dl=0).
+Please locate it in 'experiments/TRAIN/VTMv2/checkpoints/'.

 ## How to Run
 - Meta-Training